Diversity statement

 Additionally, there is a Moodle quiz on the very syllabus that you are reading (as well as other administrative aspects of the course).
 Please complete this by the end of the first week - this will help you better retain and understand the course policies.

-Homework (35%)
+Homework (30%)

 Homework assignments will be consist of problems follow up on the material from class.
-Typically a homework assignment will build on the material covered in the two participation assignments for a given week.
+Typically a homework assignment will build on the material covered in the two worksheets for a given week.
 You are allowed (and encouraged) to collaborate on homework problems, but you must submit your own writeup that represents your own work.
 All homework assignments should handed in on paper at the started of class on the day they are due.

 Each homework problem will be graded as follows: